Home » Moving to Germany

 Nach is also used when you refer to cardinal directions (North) or left and right, up and down.

-Nach is rarely used with an article while zu are followed by articles
+Nach is rarely used with an article while zu is followed by articles

 Nach can also mean after something for example nach der Schule – after school.
 The following verbs are used with nach: abreisen, fliegen, fahren, frage, gehen, reisen, suchen